saquijano/guessingGameSantiagoQuijano/README.md

-Guessing game
+# Guessing game
-The makefile was last run this date and time:
+## The make was run this day:
-Feb 26 00:31
+Fri Feb 26 01:25:05 -05 2021
-The program guessinggame.sh contains the following number of entries 21
+## The program 'guessinggame.sh' contains the following number of lines
+21